Okinawa Kariyushi F.C.: History

-In 2008, which was the first year of the reconstruction three-year plan, I played the Kyushu League winning 5 seasons for the first time in the Kyushu league and played the regional league final match, but in the first round 3 races Honda Rock (the same year Kyushu Football League 3, ranked at the top at the national soccer football championships to win the competition).
-With this, the team became the lowest in the first round and lost, Honda Rock of the opponent became 1st place in the league by this victory, finally ended up as a contrasting result of 2009 promotion of JFL.
+In 2008, which was the first year of the reconstruction three-year plan, the club played the Kyushu League winning 5 seasons for the first time in the Kyushu league and played the regional league final match, but in the first round 3 races Honda Lock SC (the same year Kyushu Football League 3, ranked at the top at the national soccer football championships to win the competition).
+With this, the team became the lowest in the first round and lost, Honda Rock of the opponent became first place in the league by this victory, finally ended up as a contrasting result of 2009 promotion of JFL.

-In 2009, he played the Kyushu Football League consecutive winning streak since the 2002 and 2003 seasons, but he decided to advance to the regional league final for the second consecutive year, but he lost the preliminary round for the second consecutive year and promoted JFL Missed.
-Immediately after that announced on 10 December 2009, the club will be dissolved at the end of January 2010.
-Regarding the reason, President Shigeru Yuanaga noted that it costs around 5000-60 million yen a year for the operating expenses such as player payment and expedition fee, "The biggest reason is not to be able to make operating expenses, Before entering the J League, not only cannot JFL promotion be fulfilled, but the team has become a de facto holiday without waiting for the final year of the team reconstruction three-year plan.
+In 2009, the club played the Kyushu Football League consecutive winning streak since the 2002 and 2003 seasons, but he decided to advance to the regional league final for the second consecutive year, but they lost in the preliminary round for the second consecutive year and missed promotion to the JFL.
+Immediately after that it was announced on 10 December 2009, the club would be dissolved at the end of January 2010.
+Regarding the reason, President Shigeru Yuanaga noted that it costs around 5000-60 million yen a year for the operating expenses such as player salaries and travelling costs, "The biggest reason is not to be able to make operating expenses, Before entering the J League, not only cannot JFL promotion be fulfilled, but the team has become a de facto holiday without waiting for the final year of the team reconstruction three-year plan.
 The club advanced the negotiations with companies inside and outside the prefecture on the premise of survival, but it was suggested that the company could not return to the Kyushu league if it could not find a company to become a receiver within the prescribed period."
 Some of the affiliated persons have previously moved to FC Ryukyu separated and independent from Kariyushi.